IMPORTANT INFORMATION FOR GRADUATING STUDENTS

 You must email a request to the registration team at firstname.lastname@example.org, who will send direct instructions to you.

-Certificate students and non-degree seeking students are not eligible for federal financial aid but may be eligible for private loans.
-Please contact our Financial Aid Coordinator about possible private student loan eligibility.
+Graduate certificate students and non-degree seeking students are not eligible for federal financial aid but may be eligible for private loans.

-For more information or questions, please contact our Financial Aid Coordinator:
+For more information or questions, please contact our financial aid advisor:

 Every semester a Registration Preparation Hold, Local Address Information Hold, and Emergency Contact Hold are placed on all University of Florida student accounts.
 These holds need to be cleared by the student before the student can have access to his or her course(s).